 Administrative role Pre-defined roles that enable administrators to be given.
-Although the following four types of administrative roles are defined and can be assigned to respective administrators, this TOE assumes the MFP administrator who is assigned to all the roles.
+Although the following four types of administrative roles are defined and can be assigned to respective administrators, this TOE assumes the MFP administrator who is assigned to all the roles. (m)

 (The access control for each subcategorised administrative role is excluded from this evaluation.)

-Device administrator (executes device administration and audit) User administrator (executes the management of normal users) Network administrator (executes the network connection) - Network administrator (executes the network connection management of the TOE) - File administrator (executes the management of stored documents and document user list)
+- Device administrator (executes device administration and audit) - User administrator (executes the management of normal users) - Network administrator (executes the network connection management of the TOE) - File administrator (executes the management of stored documents and document user list)

 Documents General term for paper documents and electronic documents operated by the TOE.

-Lockout The state of making the user accounts unavailable.
-Lockout time The time from being locked out to automatically releasing the user accounts.
-Login password A password corresponding to each login user name.
-Login user name An identifier assigned to normal users, an MFP administrator, and a supervisor.
+The state of making the user accounts unavailable.
+Lockout

+The time from being locked out to automatically releasing the Lockout time user accounts.

+A password corresponding to each login user name.
+Login password administrator, and a supervisor.
 The TOE identifies users by this identifier.

+An identifier assigned to normal users, Login user name

-Maintenance Function A function to perform maintenance service for machine malfunctions.
+A function to perform maintenance service for machine Maintenance Function malfunctions.
 In the operation of this TOE, the Service Mode Lock Function is set to "ON" for deactivating this function.

-Number of Attempts before Lockout The number of consecutive failed attempts to identify and authenticate users, which is allowable until locking out the user accounts.
+Number of Attempts

+The number of consecutive failed attempts to identify and authenticate users, which is allowable until locking out the before Lockout user accounts.

 The MFP administrator can assign 1 to 5 as a setting value.

+Documents stored in the TOE so that they can be used with Stored Documents

+Document Server Function, Printer Function, and Scanner

+Function.

-Stored Documents Documents stored in the TOE so that they can be used with Document Server Function, Printer Function, and Scanner Function.
-User job A work, from beginning to end, for each of the following TOE functions: Copy, Document Server, Scanner, and Printer.
+A work, from beginning to end, for each of the following TOE User job functions: Copy, Document Server, Scanner, and Printer.
 A user job may be paused or cancelled during the process by a user.
 If a user job is cancelled, the user job will end.